mMerlin/gol/README.md

 A group is any set of cells that interact with (are neighbours of) each other, but do not interact with other cells.
 At least for the next generation.

-Start from any single unprocess living cell.
+Start from any single unprocessed living cell.
 * generate the neighbourhood for the cell
 * generate a second neighbourhood for all of the empty cells in the first neighbourhood
 * until no unprocessed living cells in either neighbourhood